casey/just/README.md

   'shell' '-cu' 'echo $@' 'echo $@' 'foo' 'bar'
   ```

-  This is so that `$@` works as expected. `$@` does not include the first
+  This is so that `$@` works as expected, and `$1` refers to the first
-  positional argument, which is expected to be the name of the program being
+  argument. `$@` does not include the first positional argument, which is
-  run.
+  expected to be the name of the program being run.

 ```just
 # arguments can be variables